PhoenixTales/phoenix-docs/story/world/cliff-exchange.md

 ![North of the Valley](/_img/world/ralf-start-exits.jpg)

-In this case the two concepts above may indeed belong to the same time and show two separate locations; the first concept would show the cliff, which you would exit through a cracks in the mountains somewhere behind the forest (red), while the second concept(s) would show the marketplace, with the panorama view towards the Old Camp (blue) and the exit from the lift (green).
+In this case the two concepts above may indeed belong to the same time and show two separate locations; the first concept would show the cliff, which you would exit through a crack in the mountains somewhere behind the forest (red), while the second concept(s) would show the marketplace, with the panorama view towards the Old Camp (blue) and the exit from the lift (green).

 The huge lift drawn by Ralf could be the realisation of what the long pole-like scribble seen on Mikes Orpheus map should be.
 Why would Mike signify the marketplace with this huge pole in his sketch, if not to suggest a very high lift used for the exchange of the goods?
 If he would have imagined a ropeway, as it was introduced later, he surely would have drawn a line towards the cliff in the north or to the east over the water in front of the cliff.